 What We Do

-Determine the mechanical condition of a firearm, measure muzzle velocities, and establish is a weapon can be classified as a “firearm”, a “restricted” or a “prohibited” weapon.
+Determine the mechanical condition of a firearm, measure muzzle velocities, and establish if a weapon can be classified as a “non-restricted”, “restricted” or a “prohibited” firearm.

 Determine the trajectory of a fired projectile by analyzing the bullet impact site at the crime scene or in the laboratory.

-Determine muzzle to target distance by examining firearms discharge residues.
+Determine the muzzle to target distance by examining firearm discharge residues.

 The Canadian Integrated Ballistics Identification Network (CIBIN), maintained by the RCMP, is an important investigative tool for investigators.
 Information from bullets and cartridge/shotshell cases acquired on the Integrated Ballistics Identification System (IBIS) in the laboratory is sent to the national server in Ottawa to assist police agencies in linking crime scenes, or crime scene items to firearms.
 In relevant cases, this information can be searched on an international level, against the National Integrated Ballistics Information Network (NIBIN) in the United States, to identify possible linkages.